Song feedback. We know we need it. Although it’s easy to have mixed feelings:

 Sheree Spoltore and Crew at Global Songwriters Connection

 Sheree Spoltore is one of my most favorite, favorite people in Nashville.
 Heck, in the music industry!
 She is an angel and offers incredibly detailed and pointed insight when it comes to your songs.
-I’ve taken many a song to her and she knows exactly what my tunes need to become more commercial.
+I’ve taken my own songs to her and she knows exactly what my tunes need to become more commercial.

-While I highly encourage signing up for a membership with GSC, you can purchase song critiques a la cart.
+While I highly encourage you to sign up for a membership with GSC, you can purchase song critiques a la cart.

 Sheree is the kind of person you want on your team.
 If you work hard, improve, and are writing killer songs, she will become your biggest cheerleader.
 I love her to death!